Zynga cuts 5 percent of work force, ending 13 games

 Employees say morale is in steep decline, with Zynga forced this month to slash its 2012 results outlook for the second time.

-Since going public at $10 a share, Zynga has lost over three-quarters of its market value.
+Zynga went public to much fanfare in December at $10 a share but has since lost over three-quarters of its market value.
 It has been hit by delays in its game pipeline as older titles fade, while it has struggled to come up with new hits for mobile devices.

+With its top line shrinking, Pincus told employees in an earlier memo just this month that he was disappointed by the results but urged his staff not to lose sight of the bigger picture.